ACP Applied is proud of its affiliations with the following professional associations:

-The IFAI is a not-for-profit trade association with nearly 2,000 member companies representing the international specialty fabrics marketplace.
-Member companies range in size from one-person shops to multinational corporations; members’ products span the entire spectrum of the specialty fabrics industry, from fiber and fabric suppliers to manufacturers of end products, equipment and hardware.
+The Industrial Fabrics Association International (IFAI) is a not-for-profit trade association comprised of member companies representing the international specialty fabrics marketplace.
+Member companies range in size from one-person shops to multinational corporations.
+Members’ products cover a broad spectrum of specialty fabrics and include fibers, fabrics, end products, equipment and hardware.
 IFAI is the largest, most comprehensive trade association serving this industry, and provides value to its members through a variety of activities.

-The International Slurry Surfacing Association (ISSA) is an international non-profit trade association comprised of contractors, equipment manufacturers, public officials, research personnel, consulting engineers and other industry interest, working together to promote the concept of pavement preservation with the increased and more efficient use of slurry and micro surfacing, chip seal and crack treatment in roadway pavement.
+The International Slurry Surfacing Association (ISSA) is an international non-profit trade association comprised of contractors, equipment manufacturers, public officials, research personnel, consulting engineers and other industry interests, working together to promote the concept of pavement preservation through the increased and more-efficient use of slurry, micro-surfacing, chip seal and crack seal in roadway pavement.

 The Transportation Association of Canada (TAC) is a not-for-profit, national technical association that focusses on road and highway infrastructure and urban transportation.
 Our members include all levels of governments, private sector companies, academic institutions, and other associations.
 TAC provides a neutral, non-partisan forum for those organizations, and their thousands of staff, to come together to share ideas and information, build knowledge, and pool resources in addressing transportation issues and challenges.

 WCW was founded in 1948 to promote the exchange of knowledge of water treatment, sewage treatment, distribution of water and collection of sewage for towns and cities across Western Canada.
 The foundation of our existence is as relevant today as it was in 1948.
 Today, we are a collaboration of seven Constituent Organizations representing more than 5,000 members who work in the water industry.